h3xDum/Kernel32_Impersonation/README.md

 It can be used as is, or as an extra layer mechanism to harden the detection and reversing of any other malware implementation out there.
-Running it against Microsoft Defender on my pc didn't raise any flags as well as uploading it to virus total (only 2 most likely false flags).
+Running it against Microsoft Defender on my pc didn't raise any flags as well as uploading it to virus total (only 2 negligible false positives).

 <img width="509" alt="virus_total" src="https://github.com/h3xDum/Kernel32_Impersonation/assets/58906938/8df51c99-ba45-47ac-9381-21ad13a73e09">